FAQs

 Technology

 The ECHO ONE can be configured to detect objects of different sizes.
-The smallest object that can be detected at a range of 1 meter is a small USB stick approximately 40x20x5 mm.
-Other objects that can be detected are power cables, cable ducts and even the tips of forklift forks.
+The smallest objects that can be detected at a range of 1 meter are approximately 40x20x5 mm in volume.
+Typical objects that can be detected are power cables, cable ducts and even the tips of forklift forks.

-Yes.
-You can read the raw point cloud data from the ECHO ONE® sensor using the Toposens Sensor Library (available on our website) and you can also receive the processed point cloud data from the Toposens Processing Unit (TPU).
+You can receive the processed point cloud data from the Toposens Processing Unit (TPU).
 The TPU additionally provides signal flags to indicate violations of the warning and stopping zones.

 Because our technology works with sound waves, the point cloud is sparser than the one obtained from a LiDAR.
 You can see typical ECHO ONE® sensor point clouds in this video.